 Descriptions of tenements

 This section gives descriptions, rather than definitions.
 They come from people who grew up in the better tenements in Scotland in or around the 1940s.
 However, Scotland did have its slums, and the contribution at the end of the page describes some of the main differences between its slum tenements and the more up-market ones.
-It leads me to a final conclusion about slum tenements in England.
+This leads me to a final conclusion about slum tenements in England.
 That, too, is at the end of the page.

-The unique feature of tenements: the tenement close
+The tenement close

 I seem to remember old American films illustrating this geometry of tenement design.
 There were shots of stairways winding up and away into a distant roof, rather like a coiled spring except that the 'coils' were rectangular.

-Access to upper levels of tenements
+Access to upper levels

 In Glasgow where I grew up, tenements had between two and six flats on each of their several stories.
 The upper levels were only accessible by an internal stairway from the close.